yaoshiang/slpo/README.md

 responses as the dataset.
 So SFT training *also* implements the Preferred-FT algorithm.

-The number of epochs is not specified.
+The number of epochs is not specified in the paper.
 However, we ran for multiple epochs to ablate the effect of SFT/Preferred-FT training.
+The eval loss bottomed at step 497_232, with a loss of 121.05481.
+This corresponds to roughly 3 epochs.
+We use that for subsequent DPO runs.

 ```sh
 pushd scripts/third_party/dpo